 To qualify for an internship with the United Nations Internship Programme, the following conditions must be met:

-English and French are the working languages of the United Nations Secretariat.
-For this position advertised, fluency in English (both oral and written) is required.
+English and French are the working languages of the United Nations.
+For this internship, fluency in English is required.
+Knowledge of Arabic is desirable.
 Knowledge of another official UN language is an advantage.

 The Cover Note must include:

 Graduation Date (When will you graduate or when did you graduate from the programme?)

 List the IT skills and programmes that you are proficient in.